England's Euro 2020 squad: Who will make it? Hits and misses...

 Marcus Rashford is out following a double stress fracture in his back in mid-January, but says he will be back before the domestic season finishes.

-Also currently out: Callum Hudson-Odoi (hamstring), Tammy Abraham (ankle), Jordan Henderson (thigh), Joe Gomez (knock).
+Also currently out: Callum Hudson-Odoi (hamstring), Tammy Abraham (ankle), Jordan Henderson (thigh).

 THE MISSES